apollographql/apollo/docs/source/tutorial/production.md

 npx apollo schema:check && npx apollo schema:publish
 ```

+> npx is a tool bundled with npm for easily running packages that are not installed globally.

 This command checks your schema to ensure there are no breaking changes and publishes your schema to the Apollo registry.
 Once your schema is uploaded, you should be able to see your schema in the [Apollo Engine](https://engine.apollographql.com/) explorer.
 In future steps, we will pull down our schema from Engine in order to power the Apollo VSCode extension.

 <h3 id="benefits">What are the benefits of Engine?</h3>